 The Baileys have two children: Tracey and Benjamin.
 Both were born in Nashville, Tennessee.
 Tracey and her husband Dr. Jeremy Delamarter, a university professor, live with their three children in Renton, Washington.
 Benjamin graduated from Wheaton College in 2002 and returned to Tokyo to serve two and a half years as a short-term missionary.
-After receiving his Master’s degree in TOESL, he returned to Japan in 2010 and is a professor at the Ritsumeikan University in Kyoto, Japan.
+After receiving his Master’s degree in TOESL, he returned to Japan in 2010.
+Both he and his wife Ayumi are professors at Ritsumeikan University in Kyoto, Japan.

 Fellowship FWB, Park Hills, Missouri

 **December 2020: Please pray for the special Christmas and New Year Outreach programs that are taking place this month and the first week of January in our Japan churches.
 Pray that Christians will invite unsaved family and friends, and that many will hear the message of hope and accept Christ into their lives!

 **October 2020: We have recently arrived back in the States after serving a four-year term in the Tokyo area and we’re excited to begin visiting churches and individuals.
 Please pray that we will be able to share our burden for the lost Japanese people with others; pray for added prayer and financial partners for our ministries.
 Also please pray for Rusty and Brenda Carney and their three children as they continue the ministries at Kamifukuoka Christ Church.
 Pray that God will be glorified and those seeking spiritual peace will turn to Him!